 Any Councillor seeking leave of absence from Council duties must do so in writing addressed to the Chief Executive Officer.
-Applications for leave shall be listed for consideration at the next Ordinary-Council Meeting of Council and the Council must not unreasonably refuse to grant the request for leave of absence.
+Applications for leave shall be listed for consideration at the next Council Meeting and the Council must not unreasonably refuse to grant the request for leave of absence.

-Where leave of absence has been granted to a Councillor, the Chief Executive Officer must record the leave of absence in the Minutes of the Ordinary-Council Meeting held during the period of the leave of absence.
+Where leave of absence has been granted to a Councillor, the Chief Executive Officer must record the leave of absence in the Minutes of the Council Meeting held during the period of the leave of absence.